Adesoyin/DEC-Launchpad-Python-Projects/Project 1 - ZenQuotes  API/README.md

 Daily quotes were sent to the users that subscribed to the daily subscription and same for weekly subscription at 7:00AM.

 ## Logging & Monitoring
 Used execute_values() to bulk insert all email send results into email_log table by recording email address, firstname, frequency, quote, author, sent status, and timestamp.
 This would give a full send history for monitoring and analytics.
-Navigate to [quotes_mailer,log](quotes_mailer.log) to see log history.
+Navigate to [quotes_mailer.log](quotes_mailer.log) to see log history.

 Likewise, daily email stats and summary logs was sent to the admin tonote how many successful and failed emails.